binlin1973/Mini_SIP_server/README.md

 ### NOTE 2: SIP Numbers Available for Registration

 The array below lists the only SIP phone numbers that can register.
-To add or change users, simply edit the username entries (e.g., “1001”–“1008”).
+To add or change users, open sip_server.c and simply edit the username entries (e.g., “1001”–“1008”).
 Do not touch the default ip_str and port values — these will be automatically overwritten with each phone’s actual IP and port upon REGISTER.

 location_entry_t location_entries[] = {